lsst-ts/observatory-ops-docs/AuxTel/AuxTel-Troubleshooting/ATCS-Troubleshooting/ATMount-fails-move-timeout.rst

 ========

 In this troubleshooting guide, we address an issue where the telescope times out while getting into position.
 All ATCS CSCs indicated no faults.
-However, the ATMCS EUI showed several low air pressure faults.
+However, the ATMCS Engineering User Interface System (EUI) showed several low air pressure faults.
 An air leak was discovered at the telescope base.

 .. _AuxTel-Mount-Fails-to-Move-and-Times-Out-Procedure-Error-Diagnosis: